Why I Built a Local-First AI Chatbot

 About Tim Larden

 Hey!
-I'm Tim, the maker of LastChat and founder of Reforged.
-I'm a software builder, optimist, and coffee enthusiast.
-Subscribe below (or grab the RSS feed) to follow my thoughts on product development and running my own small business.
-Thanks for visiting, thanks for reading.
+I'm Tim, maker of Sendfully and LastChat.
+Former engineering manager at Microsoft, now a full-time builder, optimist, and aspiring hot sauce aficionado.
+Subscribe below (or grab the RSS feed) for my thoughts on product development and running a small business.
+Thanks for stopping by.